FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 **Note:** When the permission governance mode is enabled, this command can only be used by the governance committee and cannot be directly called by the user.
 For details, see the command 'setSysConfigProposal'

 - `tx_count_limit`: Maximum number of packaged transactions in a block
 - `tx_gas_price`: Transaction gas price.
 The default unit is wei.
-Kwei, mwei, gwei, szabo, finney, ether, Kether, Mether, and Gether are supported.
+Kwei, mwei, gwei, szabo, finney, ether, Kether, Mether, and Gether are supported
 - `tx_gas_limit`: Gas limits for trade execution
 - `consensus_leader_period`: Consensus Select Primary Interval
 - `compatibility_version`: Data-compatible version number.
-After all binaries in the blockchain are upgraded to the latest version, you can upgrade the data-compatible version number to the latest version by using setSystemConfigByKey.
+After all binaries in the blockchain are upgraded to the latest version, you can upgrade the data-compatible version number to the latest version by using setSystemConfigByKey
 - `auth_check_status`: (Effective after 3.3.0) Permission check status, if it is 0, all permission checks are turned off, and if it is not 0, all checks are turned on

 Parameters: